chrishoward-au/Architect/readme.txt

 == Changelog ==

 = Notes =
-* If you have trouble upgrading, try deactivating and reactivating your licence
+* If you have trouble with the new licensing on Freemius, please contact support@pizazzwp.com

 = 1.10.0 = : 22 Sep 2017
 Beaver Builder related enhancements: